5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/Ambient Light Sensor (SSDT-ALS0)/README.md

 ## Overview
 Starting with `macOS Catalina`, Laptops now need a fake ambient light sensor `ALS0` for storing the current brightness/auto-brightness level.
 Otherwise the brightness returns to maximum after rebooting.

+**NOTE**: The official OpenCore package contains a pre-made `SSDT-ALS0.aml` under "Docs".
+So in case you're not sure what to do you could also use that instead.

 ## Usage
 There are two possible scenarios/cases: